frederikbehr/kmp_case/README.md

 This project was developed as a case.
 The goal was to use Kotlin Multiplatform and Jetpack Compose to make a POS solution (Point-Of-Sale).
 Furthermore, the requirements were to have it work for Android (Tablet only) and Windows.

+Along the way, I wanted to use this case to learn more.
+Therefore, I dug into new features, and I was trying to put my self in a customer's shoes.
+For example, I guess the colors are there to make it easier for users to tell products apart at a quick glance, and therefore I thought images might be a great idea as well.
+They are unique and can make a product quick to spot, when a customer mentions it, but they should not be required.
+It is then important, that it looks great with and without images, and doing this was not as hard as I thought.

-## Development Process
+## 🧑‍💻 Development Process

 It took less time than expected to complete the case.
-I spent extra time on unrequired features, and was interested in learning more about it during the development.
+I spent extra time on extra features, and was interested in learning more about it during the development.

 I had fun working on it, and I found myself digging deep into it and watching a lot of Android- and KMP-focused videos online about it to learn new things.